dennnisk/log4pascal/README.md

 # Log4Pascal

-Log4pascal is an Open Source project that aims to produce a simple logging unit for ObjectPascal (Delphi, FreePascal).
+Log4pascal is an Open Source project that aims to produce a simple logging unit for ObjectPascal (Lazarus, Delphi, etc), with log rotation files.

 Log4Pascal is NOT based on the Log4J package from the Apache Software Foundation.
 Well, just the name.